linumolk/Customer-Churn-Analysis/README.md

 - Derived actionable insights to reduce churn

 ### Tableau
-- Built an interactive churn analysis dashboard
+- Built a churn analysis dashboard
 - Visualized key metrics such as:
   - Overall churn rate
   - Churn by tenure